-Pothos are some of the most easy-to-care-for houseplants, and the Golden Pothos is no exception.
+Pothos are some of the most easy-to-care-for houseplants, and the golden pothos is no exception.
 If you're a beginning plant parent that's looking for a hard-to-kill, yet beautiful houseplant, look no further.

-While there are several varieties of the pothos plant, the Golden pothos is the most popular variety-and for good reason.
-This trailing, green and golden ivy is the gift that keeps on giving—without asking too much of you in return.
-Golden pothos are very versatile: they are happy in low light as well as bright, indirect light.
+While there are several varieties of the pothos plant, the golden pothos is the most popular variety-and for good reason.
+This trailing, green and golden ivy is the gift that keeps on giving—without asking for too much of you in return.
+Golden pothos plants are very versatile: they are happy in low light as well as bright, indirect light.
 They are even content to dry out in between waterings.
 Translation: easy care.

-Golden pothos are also air purifiers that work to remove toxins from your space, so you can sit back and relax knowing your Golden pothos is happily helping to improve your space—physically and aesthetically.
+Golden pothos are also air purifiers that work to remove toxins from your space, so you can sit back and relax knowing your golden pothos is happily helping to improve your space—physically and aesthetically.

 - Botanical Name: Epipremnum aureum

-- Common Name: Golden Pothos, Devil's Ivy
+- Common Name: Golden pothos, Devil's Ivy

 - Plant Type: Vine